 8. Live within your means

 Set a budget and live within your means to avoid using credit and overextending yourself financially.
 Wells Fargo can help you establish your budget by analyzing your current spending and saving habits in My Money Map.

 9. Pay more than the minimum

-10. Set up account and autopay alerts
+10. Set up account alerts and autopay

 For more information about ways to establish or improve credit — or better manage debt — visit Wells Fargo’s Smarter Credit™ Center.

 Learn more about forging your path after college, and get career and money tips from other post-grads.